lsst-sqre/multiplatform-build-and-push/README.md

 - `target` (string, optional) the name of a build stage in the Dockerfile to target for the image.
 This allows multiple images built from a single Dockerfile, e.g., "runtime-A" and "runtime-B".

-- `build-args` (list, optional) A list of build-arguments as newline-delimited `arg=value` string pairs.
+- `build-args` (list, optional) A list of build arguments as newline-delimited `arg=value` string pairs.
 These may be specified in the Dockerfile as `ARG` statements.

 - `additional-tags` (list, optional) A comma-delimited list of additional tags to be added to the built image.
 These must be string literals.

+- `use-nonstandard-ghcr-token` (boolean, optional, defaults to `false`) for reasons unknown, `GITHUB_TOKEN` has proven insufficient to push sciplat-lab images.
+  This allows the user to specify instead that `GHCR_PUSH_TOKEN` may be substituted.
+  This parameter should not generally be required.

 ## Developer guide